ibm-cloud-docs/codeengine/cmd_defs.md

 **Example**

-The following example creates a build configuration file called `helloworld-build` from a source Dockerfile (`kaniko`), `medium` size, and located in `https://github.com/IBM/CodeEngine` inside the `hello` directory in the `main` branch.
-When this build is submitted, the container image that is built is stored in a {{site.data.keyword.registryshort}} instance at `us.icr.io/mynamespace/codeengine-helloworld` that is accessed by using a image registry secret called `myregistry`.
+The following example creates a build configuration file called `helloworld-build` from a source Dockerfile, that is located in `https://github.com/IBM/CodeEngine` within the `hello` directory in the `main` branch, with `dockerfile` strategy and `medium` size.
+When this build is submitted, the container image that is built is stored in a {{site.data.keyword.registryshort}} instance at `us.icr.io/mynamespace/codeengine-helloworld` that is accessed by using an image registry secret called `myregistry`.

 ```
-ibmcloud ce build create --name helloworld-build --source https://github.com/IBM/CodeEngine  --context-dir /hello --commit main --strategy kaniko --size medium --image us.icr.io/mynamespace/codeengine-helloworld --registry-secret myregistry
+ibmcloud ce build create --name helloworld-build --source https://github.com/IBM/CodeEngine  --context-dir /hello --commit main --strategy dockerfile --size medium --image us.icr.io/mynamespace/codeengine-helloworld --registry-secret myregistry
 ```
 {: pre}